-- Lace-up gloves provide a closer, more secure fit
+- They provide a close, secure fit around the wrist

 Velcro Boxing Gloves

-- Velcro gloves are quick to put on for training
+- They’re are quick to put on and take off during training

-- There are a number of different fastening styles of velcro attachment, wrapping around in different directions or using elastic to try and get a snug fit
+- There are a number of different fastening styles of velcro attachment, all of which have different levels of fit and support

 Velcro gloves are really focused on ease of use.
 More and more people train alone now, so being able to glove up on your own is almost a must.
 They’re also favoured by beginners, as they work well with short training sessions, allowing you to take them off and put them back on again in seconds, not to mention the fact that they’re often much cheaper.